Free ebook with everything you need to know about Psilocybin

-I am a facilitator, connector and mentor for journeyers at every stage of the psilocybin initiation: from curious seeker to experienced guide and grower.
+I am a facilitator, connector, and mentor for journeyers at every stage of the psilocybin initiation, from curious seekers to experienced guides and growers.

 For most of my life, I’ve suffered from addiction, depression, and low self-esteem.
 The mushrooms have helped unravel and heal the root causes of some of these issues.
 The work is infinite.
-As my personal journey has been one of profound evolution, I’m honored to introduce others to the process of uncovering, facing and healing buried wounds, so they can move forward from a place of acceptance and understanding.
+As my journey has been one of profound evolution, I’m honored to introduce others to the process of uncovering, facing, and healing buried wounds so they can move forward from a place of acceptance and understanding.

-My childhood was, in many ways, defined by my parents’ difficult marriage and my response to the household tensions.
+In many ways, my childhood was defined by my parents’ difficult marriage and my response to the household tensions.
 As the firstborn son, I often felt responsible for and helpless about their relationship.
 I did everything in my power to compensate for these feelings.
-But no matter what I did or accomplished, I never felt good enough.
+But I never felt good enough, no matter what I did or accomplished.

 From a young age, I’ve had an addictive personality.
 Lacking healthy coping mechanisms, I suppressed or ignored difficult emotions with destructive habits.

-In my twenties, I was fortunate enough to study with Buddhist teachers who were full of compassion and wisdom.
+In my twenties, I was fortunate enough to study with Buddhist teachers full of compassion and wisdom.
 I spent months at a time in silent retreat.
 I took temporary monastic vows twice at Panditarama Forest Monastery in Burma.
-I did everything I could to be a “good” and happy person.
+I did everything possible to be a “good” and happy person.

 Still, I felt empty and unfulfilled.
-I used meditation as an escape from unresolved emotional trauma; from my guilt and shame.
-But I lacked discipline and was unable to keep up a practice on my own.
+I used meditation as an escape from unresolved emotional trauma, from my guilt and shame.
+However, I lacked discipline and could not keep up practice independently.
 I constantly fell back into patterns of misery.

 I was desperate.

-Having had the privilege to witness and support hundreds of people since, I am grateful for the opportunity to continue sharing the mushroom journey with those who feel called to experience the magic.
+Having had the privilege to witness and support hundreds of people since then, I am grateful for the opportunity to continue sharing the mushroom journey with those who feel called to experience the magic.